Study-Snap/neptune/README.md

 This project requires some extra things to work on in development.
 In production, however, it should function on it's own given that you have the `studysnap_notedb` running in a postgres instance that is available to this application.
 In development, you will need

 - **Preferrably** [Docker](http://docker.com) and/or [docker-compose](https://docs.docker.com/compose/).
 Note: Can be run without docker.
-- Configured `.env` or `exported` environment variables according to the available configurations listed below.
+- Configured `.env` file(s) or `exported` environment variables according to the available configurations listed below.
+Note: Defaults should suffice for intended normal development.
+- Remember that when you first start up [docker-compose](https://docs.docker.com/compose/) services for development and you are working on components related to note search, you will have to first run the development node application so that `Logstash` can find the appropriate database in the `studysnap_notedb` database.

 ### For production